 In this section, I’m going to focus on each provider’s shared web hosting packages.
-They are both very similar in price, but do they match up when it comes to advanced features?
+They are both very similar in price, but do they match up with advanced features?

 |Free SSL Certificate||✔||✔|

-On the face of it, BlueHost and HostGator’s cheapest hosting plans offer similar features.
-However, it’s clear from the table above that HostGator pips BlueHost to the post on the features offered by their basic plan.
+On the face of it, Bluehost and HostGator’s cheapest hosting plans offer similar features.
+However, it’s clear from the table above that HostGator pips Bluehost to the post on their basic plan’s features.

-All of HostGator’s shared hosting plans offer unmetered storage whereas BlueHost’s Basic plan has a limit of 50GB.
-Some may see this as negative, however, most eCommerce sites (which tend to use the most storage) only need 4GB storage on average.
+All of HostGator’s shared hosting plans offer unmetered storage, whereas Bluehost’s Basic plan has a limit of 50GB.
+Some may see this as negative.
+However, most eCommerce sites (which tend to use the most storage) only need 4GB of storage on average.

-I can pretty much guarantee you won’t have a website that will exceed 50GB storage.
+I can pretty much guarantee you won’t have a website that will exceed 50GB of storage.

 Both providers’ advertised prices are based on a 36-month term.
-This is true of many web hosts, where signing up for longer will net you the biggest available discounts.
+This is true of many web hosts, where signing up for longer will net you the most prominent available discounts.

-Performance is a very important feature of any web host.
+Performance is an essential feature of any web host.
 Whether you’re hosting a small business website or running a large enterprise, you’ll need to know your host’s server response time and uptime are decent.

 Many web hosts offer an uptime guarantee, which can be reassuring.
-However, this means nothing unless they adhere to their SLAs, so it’s important to run real tests to accurately analyze the data presented.
+However, this means nothing unless they adhere to their SLAs, so it’s vital to run actual tests to accurately analyze the data presented.

-BlueHost offered a solid 100% uptime for 30 days.
-Unfortunately, it doesn’t seem to offer any kind of compensation or reward scheme if they don’t adhere to their SLAs, but they do say that most issues will be resolved within 15 minutes.
+Bluehost offered a solid 100% uptime for 30 days.
+Unfortunately, it doesn’t seem to provide any kind of compensation or reward scheme if they don’t adhere to their SLAs, but they say that most issues will be resolved within 15 minutes.

-Like BlueHost, HostGator also came up trumps on their uptime promises.
+Like Bluehost, HostGator also came up with trumps on their uptime promises.
 HostGator says that if your site isn’t up an average of 99.9% in a given month, they’ll issue a service credit on your hosting account for one month.

 |Office 365 Mailbox||No||Included||Included||Included|

-Currently, BlueHost’s Choice and Choice Plus plans are the same price, costing just $5.45 per month.
+Currently, Bluehost’s Plus and Choice Plus plans are almost the same price, costing just $5.95 and $6.95 per month respectively.
 I reckon that’s pretty good value considering you’ll get unlimited websites, storage, bandwidth, and a free SSL.
-The Choice Plus plan includes domain privacy and protection, site backup, and 1 Office 365 mailbox, which is free for 30 days.
+The Choice Plus plan includes domain privacy and protection, site backup, and 1 Office 365 mailbox, free for 30 days.

-BlueHost’s Pro plan seems to be pretty expensive considering the only real difference it offers compared to its cheaper plans are the dedicated IP and extra Spam Experts.
-However, the Pro plan offers high performance, which allows for a 300,000 file count and is deployed with fewer users and more resource availability per user.
+Bluehost’s Pro plan seems to be pretty expensive, considering the only real difference it offers compared to its cheaper plans are the dedicated IP and extra Spam Experts.
+However, the Pro plan provides high performance, which allows for a 300,000 file count and is deployed with fewer users and more resource availability per user.

 |Private SSL Allowed||No||Yes||Yes|